The update manager enables the user to change the view, mode and order of displaying update objects:

 Use the

-Select one of the items in the drop-down menu of the
+Select object sorting method in the drop-down menu of the

 By Type.
 Objects are arranged by type.